Mu-L/UnityWebBrowser/docs/articles/FAQ.md

 # FAQ

 Here are some common questions we get.
-As time goes on, and we get asked more common question, we will add them here.
+As time goes on, and as we get asked more common question, we will add them here.

 ---